 Honey Maid produces snack foods.
-Why might they be interested in creating an inclusive image of families, and shaping the dynamics of home life in America?
+Why might they be interested in shaping the image and dynamics of home life in America?

 Looking more critically at this piece, we can see how normalized, dominant constructions of class, sexuality, and race still confine the presentation of these families in this ad.
 The last family, the Washingtons, are introduced by their patriarch admitting, “I’m not home a lot,” which plays to a dominant construction of black men being absent from the household.
 The first family, a homosexual union, is the only piece to have the child talking rather than the fathers which reinforces the taboo of homosexual families by attempting to surprise the viewer when it is revealed that the boy has two fathers.
 As such, it quickly becomes apparent that the definition of “wholesome” in this context can be more neatly described as expected and typical portrayals within a limited range of representations.